How to Accept Credit Card Payments Over the Phone

 Step 3: Set up your virtual terminal

-You’ll access your merchant services provider’s virtual terminal via your computer, tablet, or smartphone.
-Your provider’s service package should include the virtual terminal setup instructions.
-To process a virtual transaction, simply follow the screen prompts.
+You’ll be accessing your merchant services provider’s virtual terminal via your computer, tablet, or smartphone.
+Your provider’s service package should include self-service virtual terminal setup instructions.
+It’s a good idea to scope out help guides online in advance to speed up the set-up process.
+To process your first virtual transaction, simply follow the screen prompts.
+You should do this ahead of an actual customer sale to ensure that the system is working correctly.

 Step 4: Determine the required credit card information